Basics About Recycling

 Keys to a Successful Recycling Program

-There are a number of recycling best practices that should be employed in any recycling program.
+There are several recycling best practices that should be employed in any recycling program.
 We’ve grouped these into three areas: infrastructure (containers and signs), education, and evaluation, discussed in more detail below.
 Learn more on our Waste Assessments, Sorts, and Tools page.

 Infrastructure

 It’s critical to make recycling convenient – as convenient as throwing stuff away.
-If we don’t give recycling an equal footing, we can’t expect our recycling programs to have maximum impact.
 To maximize convenience, your recycling program should:

-- Placement – think about where people dispose of waste.
-For example, it might not make sense to put your containers next to vending machines if people aren’t eating and drinking in that same area.
+- think about where people dispose of waste.
+For example, it might not make sense to put containers next to vending machines if people aren’t eating and drinking in that same area;

-- Container style – strive for containers that look the same throughout your facility.
+- strive for containers that look the same throughout the facility.
 Pick one color for trash cans and one color for recycling bins and stick to it.
-This makes it easy for people to use the right containers.
+This makes it easy for people to use the right containers;

 - Collection containers – ensure that your collection dumpsters or containers are easily accessed and labeled so that maintenance or custodial staff can dispose of materials from within your facility in the appropriate places.